br-mat/annoying-plant/README.md

 **Circuit:** <br>
 Now we gona build a small circuit to test this functionality.
 Our real-world implementatin of the FF reacts when one of the inputs is pulled low.
 So we simulate the press of a button by simply attatching lose wires, which we can connect manually to simulate a button press.
 In order to flip we have to pick the correct wire, either pink or violet and hold it onto the ground rail (black). <br> This could theoretically also achieved with our Pico.
 When we connect those two wires to output pins and set them to HIGH state.
 As soon as we pull the correct one LOW the FF should switch and the other LED should light up. <br>

-**Important** If you play around and try to connect the circuit with the Pico keep in mind using the 3.3V Output.
-Otherwise you might damage your controller when applying 5V to its input pins.
-Therefor lookup the pinout diagram of the pico.
-Either from internet search or take the link from the above section on of the Pico.
-(It's the 5th pin on the same side as the VBUS Pin, VBUS is 1st)

 <br>

 **Tipps&Info:**